fleetdm/fleet/frontend/services/mock_service/README.md

 };
 ```

 You can declare different responses for specific route parameters or query parameters.
-Or you can
+Alteratively,
-use wildcards if you don't particularly care what parameter value is contained in the request.
+you can use wildcards if you don't particularly care what parameter value is contained in the request.
 The example below shows how you might use wildcards or specific values as the `id` route parameter
 to get a host's device mapping by host id and how you might use wildcards or specific values
 for the `team_id` query parameter to get hosts filtered by team id.